-The message is incomplete, unless it specifies how much extra output is desired, how many hours extra overtime is required, and for what time.
-The answer to the five W’s is when the information is complete – what, when, why, where and who.
+The message is incomplete unless it specifies how much extra output is desired, how many hours of extra overtime are required, and for what time.
+The answer to the five W’s is when the information is complete – what, when, why, where, and who.
 The completeness of the information enhances the effectiveness of the communication.

 5. Data ownership: